idea-fasoc/OpenFASOC/docs/source/getting-started.rst

 For more information on how each generator works and what circuits they're creating, check :doc:`generators`.

 You can also find more examples of how to use OpenFASoC in the :doc:`examples` page.

+Tapeouts done with OpenFASoC are described in :doc:`tapeouts`.